• Skip to primary navigation

 Tinder continues to dominate the online dating scene, thanks to its 1.4 million paying users.
 Tinder is projected to bring in close to $800 million by the end of 2018.

-This equals to a 29 percent increase from last year.
+This equals a 29 percent increase from last year.
 Match considers the company will generate around $1.72 billion in annual revenue.
 But Wall Street isn’t happy with Match’s fourth-quarter earnings.
 It expected the company to earn $454.5 million, but Match expects to earn between $440 and $450 million in revenue in Q4.

 Match’s shares dipped by 10 percent as well due to after-hours trading schemes.

-Also Read: Dating App Vibes promises to provide a safe environment for love seekers
+Also Read: Dating App Vibes promises to provide a safe environment for love seekers.

 So it will fall short of Wall Street’s expectations, but not by much.
 Tinder’s revenue is up by 60 percent after a year.
 Match’s breadwinner seems to be Tinder, and rightly so.
-Tinder has been around the block for ages it seems.
+Tinder has been around the block for ages, it seems.

 The app revolutionized online dating by formulating a simple idea that changed how people interact with each other.
 The simple idea of swiping right if you both like each other judging by their profile made hooking up as easy as pie.

-The location-based dating app made up approximately half of Match Group ’s estimated total annual revenue.
+The location-based dating app made up approximately half of Match Group’s estimated total annual revenue.
 Tinder also made up for nearly half of Match’s total paid users.
 Match had a total of 8.1 million users in Q3.

 This was up from 7.7 million users in the second quarter.
-This meant a total overall year over year increase of 23 percent.
+This meant a total overall year-over-year increase of 23 percent.
 This is because of Tinder’s premium service called Tinder Gold.

 The premium service allows users to like somone’s profile without having to swipe right.
 This removes the pressure of swiping right just for the sake of it.
 It encourages users to choose carefully who they actually think might be a good match for them.